djagerif/comfort2mqtt/DOCS.md

   - alias: Request a Refresh of all MQTT entities without a full Add-on reload
     service: mqtt.publish
     data:
       payload: 000F8EC8 <- Provide your unique KEY value here.
-"Comfort II Refresh Key:" can be found on startup in the log file.
+"Refresh Key:" can be found on startup in the Add-on log file.
       qos: '2'
       topic: comfort2mqtt/alarm/refresh
 mode: single
 ```
 ⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh function authentication.
 Incorrect key values will be ignored.

-`2024-06-12 17:45:27 INFO     Comfort II Refresh Key: 000F8EC8`
+`2024-06-12 17:45:27 INFO     Refresh Key: 000F8EC8`

 ## Hardware and Interface support